- MFA + Sanskrit embassy legalisation handled in-house

 Preparing a Thai Passport for a Sanskrit-language registrar is a deceptively detailed exercise — the kind where seven small choices (transliteration, calendar, officer titles) decide whether the file clears on first submission.
-Regardless of whether the destination is a consulate, university, civil registrar, employer or court, our in-house court-grade translator with ten-plus years of legalisation experience delivers a court-grade translation accepted by Thailand's Ministry of Foreign Affairs, the relevant embassy in Bangkok, and the receiving authority in the destination country; from this point on the page reads as an operational specification rather than marketing copy — the same specification our junior case managers learn in their first week.
+Regardless of whether the destination is a consulate, university, civil registrar, employer or court, court-grade translator with ten-plus years of legalisation experience handles the text end to end, so the same wording clears the MFA counter, the embassy desk and the receiving authority overseas; the page below sets out fees, timelines and the small details (name spelling, validity periods, supporting copies) that most often cause embassy rejections — so you can plan accurately before the document leaves your hand.

 Why a specialist Sanskrit translator matters for Passport